RBI Announces Incentives For Lending To Small Businesses, Housing, Auto Sectors

 "This will benefit the eligible MSME entities which could not be restructured under the provisions of the circular dated January 1, 2019 as also the MSME entities which have become stressed thereafter.
 It is re-emphasised that this is a one-time regulatory dispensation.
 Detailed guidelines, in this regard, will be issued shortly," the RBI said.

-After the transfer of regulation of housing finance companies (HFCs) from the National Housing Bank (NHB) to the RBI with effect from August 9, 2019, it was decided that central bank will carry out a review of the extant regulatory framework applicable to HFCs and issue revised regulations in due course, and till such time HFCs will continue to comply with the directions and instructions issued by NHB.
+After the transfer of regulation of housing finance companies (HFCs) from the National Housing Bank (NHB) to the RBI with effect from August 9, 2019, it was decided that central bank will carry out a review of the extant regulatory framework applicable to these companies and issue revised regulations in due course.

+Also, until then, housing finance companies will continue to comply with the directions and instructions issued by the NHB, according to the RBI.

 "It is proposed to place the draft revised regulations on the Bank's website by the end of this month, for public comments," it said.